-The middle hour of the Choice day is a chance for young people who have been in different pursuits to come together and reconnect through Check-in.
-This is followed by outside games and, in true Choice fashion, some weeks the youth choose the game, while other weeks the Facilitators select the group activity.
+The middle hour of the Choice day is a chance for young people who have been in different pursuits to come together and reconnect, followed by outside games.
+In true Choice fashion, some weeks the youth choose the game, while other weeks the Facilitators select the group activity.
 The staff choose games that will build stronger ties within the group and allow young people to be challenged by activities or roles that are new to them.
 For instance, a young person who is generally reserved might be given a leadership role in a game, while a more extroverted youth may be given a role that encourages him or her to develop observation skills.
 Some weeks these collaborative games are played within the young person’s individual Choice program and others are played as a whole community.
 This gives everyone an opportunity to connect and build skills in working with people of various ages.
 As always, the goal is to provide an atmosphere that fosters deep connection-making and respectful interactions among both peers and Facilitators.
 This middle hour of the day has proven to be a valuable time for young people to tap into their Interpersonal and Bodily Kinesthetic Intelligences in a safe and nurturing environment.

 The Choice programs are scaled to meet the developmental, social and academic needs of the youth, with Choice I serving as a building block for Choice II, and Choice II preparing pre-teens for the content they will be exposed to in Choice III.